-- That the survey measure and report on salary range maximum, patrol bonuses, seniority pay (also known as longevity or retention pay), physical performance pay, Peace Officer Standards and Training (POST) and other education incentives, and the employee contribution to retirement1. - The use of an average entry age of 24 years, when the employee's retirement contribution rate varies based on age in the surveyed organizations. - The CAHP to verify the survey compensation and staffing data collected by the DPA. - The DPA and CAHP will finalize survey findings by March 31 of each year as data is projected to July 1.
-A labor agreement Side Letter agreement provides that if an agency for which a projection has been made resolves its contract after March 31 but before the State Controller's cut off date for the July pay period, then the survey must be adjusted to reflect the actual figures of the new agreement. - The DPA to provide survey information on an Excel spreadsheet.
+□That the survey measure and report on salary range maximum, patrol bonuses, seniority pay (also known as longevity or retention pay), physical performance pay, Peace Officer Standards and Training (POST) and other education incentives, and the employee contribution to retirement . □The use of an average entry age of 24 years, when the employee's retirement contribution rate varies based on age in the surveyed

+- •□The DPA and CAHP will finalize survey findings by March 31 of each year as data is projected to July 1.
+A labor agreement Side Letter agreement provides that if an agency for which a projection has been made resolves its contract after March 31 but before the State Controller's cut off date for the July pay period, then the survey must be adjusted to reflect the actual figures of the new agreement. - ■The DPA to provide survey information on an Excel spreadsheet.